-California’s historic bill to decriminalize psychedelics was paused in the State Assembly on August 26, supposedly stalling to allow for more time to build support for the legislation through educational groundwork and lobbying prior to the next legislative session in 2022.
+California’s historic bill to decriminalize psychedelic drugs was paused in the State Assembly on August 26, supposedly stalling to allow for more time to build support for the legislation through educational groundwork and lobbying prior to the next legislative session in 2022.

-Senator Scott Wiener’s (D) bill SB 519 proposes to make possession of small amounts of psychedelic substances — including LSD, psilocybin, DMT, and MDMA — lawful for individuals 21 and over.
-Under this legislation, a California statute restricting the cultivation or transportation of psilocybin spores or mycelium “capable of producing mushrooms” would also be repealed.
+Senator Scott Wiener’s (D) bill SB 519 proposes to make possession of small amounts of psychedelic substances — including lysergic acid diethylamide(LSD or acid), psilocybin (magic mushrooms), DMT, and MDMA — lawful for individuals 21 and over.
+Under this legislation, a California statute restricting the cultivation or transportation of spores for psilocybin mushrooms, or mycelium “capable of producing mushrooms” would also be repealed.

 “It’s not surprising,” says Sen. Wiener.
 “It’s the first time the idea was ever introduced in the legislature and so we just needed more time to build support in the Assembly,” he tells Truffle Report.